-Taylor is a Senior Associate Designer based out of Seattle who has practiced Landscape Architecture and Urban Design in Washington and Texas since 2013.
+Taylor is a Principal based out of Seattle who has practiced Landscape Architecture and Urban Design in Washington and Texas since 2013.
 Taylor’s work focuses on projects with integral low-impact development features and increasing biodiversity within cultural + social contexts.
 He is an advocate for science-based sustainability in design, which is advanced through a focus on low carbon materiality, natural process adaptation, soil microbiology, designer/novel ecosystems, and organic landscaping practices.
 Taylor advances landscape architecture as an evolving and dynamic role within the community, layering in concepts from nature therapy, environmental ethics, critical regionalism, tactical urbanism, and behavioral psychology into the design process.
 He believes thoughtful site analysis, community engagement, empathy, and organization are integral to successful and impactful project work.

 Living in the Capitol Hill neighborhood of Seattle, Taylor spends lots of time outside.
 Walking, riding his bicycle, and hanging with friends at the park provide opportunities to observe how people and plants interact with the built environment and to discuss ideas and constructs that drive how we as humans interpret the world.

 Outside of work, he likes to go backpacking, design and sew backpacking gear, create custom clothing articles from second-hand stores, draw, paint, and read.
 He revels in finding ways to reduce his carbon footprint, listens to music in the Vaporwave genre, and studies maps (especially Google Earth and Caltopo).

 Where do you get your design inspiration from?